excid3/noticed/README.md

   end
 end

-class Recipent < ApplicationRecord # or whatever your recipient model is has_many :ios_device_tokens
+class Recipient < ApplicationRecord # or whatever your recipient model is has_many :ios_device_tokens

   def send_ios_notification?